pawarhrishi21/machine-learning-python/README.md

 # machine-learning-python
-Python programs for standard ML algorithms
+Python programs for standard ML algorithms from scratch.

-More files to be added soon
+More files to be added soon.